Work Approach

 Notes #

-- I generally work 7AM to 5PM PT and sometimes for a bit after 10PM PT.
-The time in between, as well as on weekends, is reserved for family and personal projects.
-I am usually not on company e-mail or IM during that time.
+- I generally work within the boundaries of a typical work day.
+The time outside that (including weekends) is reserved for family and personal projects.
+I am not on company e-mail or IM during that time.

 - This is my own approach - you do you.